 I perform breast augmentations in our state-of-the-art certified Madison Tower Surgery Center or at Seattle Surgery Center which is a block away.
 You will be able to go home the day of surgery.
 Most patients take about a week off after surgery.
 During this time, you will be up and about but should avoid heavy lifting, reaching over your head or other strenuous activities.
 Most patients take narcotic pain medications for 4 or 5 days after surgery.
 I also prescribe Valium which is a muscle relaxant.
 This often provides a lot of relief for women who have had the implants placed under the muscle.

 It is very important for patients to understand that while breast augmentation is a good operation for many women, it is not a perfect operation.
 Women who choose breast augmentation, especially young women, need to understand that they may need further surgery sometime in the future.
 Sometimes implants leak or become hard and sometimes breast tissue sags, especially after childbrearing and breast feeding.
 Surgical procedures such as implant replacement, removal of scar tissue or a breast lift are indicated to help maintain an attractive breast.
-I have even done an implant removal combined with a breast reduction on a middle aged lady who became very busty with the onset of menopause!
+I have even done a few breast implant removals combined with a breast reduction on a middle aged ladies who became very busty with the onset of menopause!
 I would be happy to discuss this issue with you at the time of your consultation.